MarketingRHB/Colaborador-tracker/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Colaborador Tracker"
+3. Click Browse and search for "Collaborator Tracker"
 4. Install the plugin and enable it

 ## Storage